ZacharyPatten/Towel/CONTRIBUTING.md

-# Contributing to the Towel project
+# Contributing to Towel

-## How Can You Help?

 #### Open An Issue

-If you notice anything that can be improved about the Towel project please [create a new issue](https://github.com/ZacharyPatten/Towel/issues/new/choose) on the GitHub repository.
-This could be a bug fix, a possible enhancement, or anything else regarding the project.
+If you notice anything in Towel that may be improved, please [create a new issue](https://github.com/ZacharyPatten/Towel/issues/new/choose) on the GitHub repository.
+This could be a bug fix, an enhancement, or anything else regarding the project.
 Creating an issue is just a public post that anyone can see and comment on.

-#### Share The Project

-Sharing the project with other programmers is a big help.
-The more eyes on the project the more input can be provided to make the project better.

-#### Writing Tutorials, Articles, and Blog Posts

-Towel is lacking proper documentation.
-Writing tutorials, articles, and/or blog posts about the project would be a big help.
-Let the [project developer(s)](https://github.com/ZacharyPatten/Towel#developers) know about your content, and it might be linked to from the project README.

-#### Show Off How You Use Towel
+#### Reference Your Content

-If you use the Towel in a project and are willing to show it off, message the [project developer(s)](https://github.com/ZacharyPatten/Towel#developers) and your project or branding might be linked to from the project README.
-Showing an active user base would be a big help.
+If you create any content relavent to Towel (blog posts, articles, tutorials, videos, a project that uses Towel, etc.), message the [project developer(s)](https://github.com/ZacharyPatten/Towel#developers) and a link to your content may be added.

-#### Chat on Discord

-You can chat with the developer(s) on [Discord](https://discord.gg/4XbQbwF).
-They can give you more specific information on what would currently benefit the project.

 #### Development

-If you want to help out with the development of the code, contributing will involve the standard GitHub processes of forking the code and creating a pull request.
+If you want to help out with the development of the code, it will involve the standard GitHub processes of forking the code and creating a pull request.
 Any issues marked as [Good First Issue](https://github.com/ZacharyPatten/Towel/contribute)s will generally be the best starting points for helping out.
-Visual Studio 2019 is the prefered environment for development.
-Just open the Towel.sln file and the project should build without any configuration.
+You can chat with the [project developer(s)](https://github.com/ZacharyPatten/Towel#developers) on [Discord](https://discord.gg/4XbQbwF) for more information.
+See the [Development Environments](https://github.com/ZacharyPatten/Towel/blob/master/.github/Pages/Development%20Environments.md) page for information on the recommended development environemnts.
+There is a [Coding Standards](https://github.com/ZacharyPatten/Towel/blob/master/.github/Pages/Code%20Standards.md) page, but the coding standards will not be strongly enforced at this time.